illmet/FMHA/README.md

 # Frequency Deformable Multi-Head Attention

 This project involves solving image inpainting, or filling corrupted images with plausible content, for the CelebAHQ dataset.
-The resulting network is a compact 3.5 million parameter U net architecture with an added frequency processing component in the decoder side:
+The resulting network is a compact 3.5 million parameter U net architecture:

 ![Image](images/FrequencyUpdate.png)

 ![Image](images/FinalArch.png)